jiminpark66/MAGEseq/README.md

 # MAGEseq

-Here is the code used to parse and quantify fitness of mutants generated from a MAGE-seq experiment for the manuscript X. Currently it's just a barebones demo but will be updated to be more broadly applicable.
+Here is the code used to parse and quantify fitness values of mutants generated from a MAGE-seq experiment for the manuscript X. A demo using the raw data from the manuscript is provided.

 Raw data avaiable here:\
 Manuscript available here:

-To do: a few of the codes appear outdates
-- OLS from statmodels (import statsmodels.formula.api as smf to import statsmodels.api as smf)
-- reindex_axis to reindex for pandas

 # Dependencies
 biopython\
 pandas\
 numpy\
-xlrd
+xlrd\
 statmodels